-The Achievements Therapeutic Day Program offers four different intervention options, enabling us to provide individualized treatment in small-group settings to children under age six.
+The Achievements Program offers individualized treatment in small-group settings to children under age six.

 About Our Program: